4 Tips For Visiting Hershey, PA With Kids

 Sidetrips From Hershey

-Next time we go we’ll spend more time in Pennsylvania Dutch country and will certainly head to the Lancaster Central Market for seasonal produce and local specialties like fresh horseradish, egg noodles and pickled vegetables.
+Next time we go we’ll spend more time in Pennsylvania Dutch country.
+And we will certainly head to the Lancaster Central Market for seasonal produce and local specialties like fresh horseradish, egg noodles and pickled vegetables.

-Instead of staying in Hershey, next time we might look for a farm stay in Lancaster county that would give us a taste of local life and a chance to breathe some country air and make Hershey a day trip instad of the main event.
+Instead of staying in Hershey, next time we might look for a farm stay in Lancaster county that would give us a taste of local life and a chance to breathe some country air.
+In this case we would Hershey Park a day trip instad of the main event.

 If your kids are the right age to be learning American history, a sidetrip to Gettysburg is essential.